 Of course, more comprehensive solutions are available for larger organizations.
 Keyhub is one such option.
 It is a cloud-based platform which automates the process of discovery, organization and tracking of SSL/TLS certificates across an entire business network.
-Keyhub simplifies routine operations and helps detect vulnerabilities and weak points related to digital certificates.
+Keyhub simplifies routine certificate lifecycle management operations and helps detect vulnerabilities and weak points related to SSL/TLS certificates.
 It offers a free trial that enables businesses to track up to 1,000 certificates.

-A software-as-a-service (SaaS) solution, Keyhub doesn’t require installation or hosting: just set up an account and start monitoring CT logs for domains and subdomains straightaway.
-Keyhub monitors all publicly available CT log nodes and if a certificate with a required domain name is detected, it is added to the inventory.
+A software-as-a-service (SaaS) solution, Keyhub doesn’t require installation or hosting: just set up an account and start to monitor CT logs for domains and subdomains straightaway.
+The discovery tool monitors all publicly available CT log nodes and if a certificate with a required domain name is detected, it is added to Keyhub certificate inventory.
 Moreover, you can set up alerts so that you are notified when a new pre-certificate or certificate is detected in CT logs.
-Keyhub’s speed in detecting new certificates is unmatched, and the program is available via a free trial.
+Keyhub’s speed in discovering new SSL/TLS certificates is unmatched, and the program is available via a free trial.

 Picking the right CT monitoring tool for your needs

-SaaS solutions such as Keyhub provide a more user-friendly CT monitoring experience, coupled with greater versatility that allows them to incorporate a wider range of SSL/TLS certificates.
+SaaS solutions such as Keyhub provide a more user-friendly CT logs monitoring experience, coupled with greater versatility that allows them to incorporate a wider range of SSL/TLS certificates.
 Businesses can expect to pay slightly more for a cloud-based solution, but they may conclude that the added security guarantees and usability make the investment worthwhile.
-Automating this process is essential, saving you time, energy and money while securing your domains and subdomains.
+Automating this process is essential, saving you time, energy and money while securing your PKIs.